Ed94/WATL_Exercise/Readme.md

 # WATL Exercise

 An exercise on making the "Whitespace Aware Text Layout" parser with different languages or conventions.
 It simply gets a structural idea of the lines and chunks (visbile and whitespace) for a text file.
-The purpose of this exercise is convey succiently many core pragmatic concepts for code in a small program.
 The intent was to use this as a working set of samples for my code visualizing and editing prototyping.

-The code conveys a convention for doing "systems" programming I've synthesized after studying how several people in the "handmade" community have written their exposed libraries or codebases.

-The goal of the exercise is always the following:
+The goal of is always the following:

 ```odin
 start: